SMTG-Bham/doped/docs/Tips.rst

 state (`S` = 1/2, one unpaired electron), while even electron defects will tend to adopt a closed-shell singlet spin state (`S` = 0, no unpaired electrons), as a consequence of the Aufbau principle and Hund's rule.
-For input file generation in ``VASP``, ``NUPDOWN`` is used in the ``INCAR`` to enforce the total magnetisation (number of unpaired electron spins), which by default is set to ``0`` for even-electron and ``1`` for odd-electron defect species in ``doped``.
+For input file generation in ``VASP``, ``NUPDOWN`` is used in the ``INCAR`` to enforce the total magnetization (number of unpaired electron spins), which by default is set to ``0`` for even-electron and ``1`` for odd-electron defect species in ``doped``.

 However, this is not always the case and often we can have open-shell triplet states for